OtisGoodman/gitrepo/README.txt

-Tacos are better than Sandwhiches change my mind.
+Sandwhiches are better than tacos change my mind.